 The growing threat of cybercrime has been on the minds of many voters.
 Recently, there have been many questions about the security of the voter data under the care of the election authorities.
 Here, at the McLean County Clerk’s office, we are committed to cybersecurity, as well as the physical security, of the data in our care.

 The ExpressVote voting machines and the ballot box used to count your ballots use state-of-the-art technology to protect your votes.
 Neither machine is connected to the Internet which means they cannot be remotely accessed or hacked by a bad actor.

-ExpressVote machines and DS200 Tabulators (the "black box" used to process and county ballots) used during early voting and in polling places ensure security by using physical and system access controls, a verifiable paper record, detailed audit logs, proprietary hardware, and system application controls.
+ExpressVote machines and DS200 Tabulators (the "black box" used to process and count ballots) used during early voting and in polling places ensure security by using physical and system access controls, a verifiable paper record, detailed audit logs, proprietary hardware, and system application controls.
 Data generated during an election is encrypted and digitally signed and features hash validations to ensure data integrity.

 The DS450 High-Thoughput Scanner and Tabulator is used in the election office to process and count vote by mail ballots.
 It features the same security controls as the DS200 Tabulator used in polling places.

-Election Systems and Software (ES&S), our election equipment vendor, follows strict security guidelines in the design and build of its systems, in the proprietary software that runs on the machines, and in the supply chain.
-Placing the equipment under security scrutiny from machine build until it's in our hands.
+Election Systems and Software (ES&S), our election equipment vendor, follows strict security guidelines in the design and build of its systems, in the proprietary software that runs on the machines, and in its supply chain placing the equipment under security scrutiny from machine build until it's in our hands.
 For more information about ES&S security, visit their security web page.